Marlon Hurst, Artistic Director

 Susan Carey is a charter member of the Lexington Bach Choir and has been active in the Bluegrass area music scene as a vocalist and accompanist since moving to Lexington.
 She studied vocal performance and music education at the University of Michigan, Anderson University and Transylvania University.
 Over the last 35 years she has performed with both students and faculty in concerts and recitals at Transylvania University, University of Kentucky, Bluegrass area high schools, KMEA choral events, the Georgetown Choral Society, Lexington Singers and Musick's Company.
 She has served as organist/pianist at several area churches and enjoys joining young musicians weekly as accompanist for the Firebird Chamber Ensemble, an group of mostly flutes for beginning ensemble players of all ages.

-Shaunita Phillips is the new Director of Music Ministries at First Christian Church in Danville, KY and maintains a private voice studio at the Danville Community Arts Center.
-Before moving back to Kentucky in May, she was a voice instructor at Pellissippi State Community College and Carson Newman College near Knoxville, where she also served as vocal coach of the Lyric Theatre and director of the Opera Workshop.
+Shaunita Phillips is a Visiting Professor of Voice at Centre College in Danville, Ky., and maintains a private voice studio at the Danville Community Arts Center.
+She is also the soprano soloist/section leader at St. John's Episcopal Church in Versailles, KY.
+Before moving back to her hometown two years ago, she was a voice instructor at Pellissippi State Community College and Carson Newman College near Knoxville, where she also served as vocal coach of the Lyric Theatre and director of the Opera Workshop.
 She received her B.M. degree in Voice from the University of Kentucky, where she received the Ralph McCracken Award in Music Performance, and her M.M. in Voice from the University of Tennessee.
-She also did post-graduate work at the University of Memphis, where she was awarded a Höhenberg-Scheidt Young Artist fellowship, and at Shenandoah Conservatory where she studied commercial vocal pedagogy.
+She also did post-graduate work at the University of Memphis, where she was awarded a Höhenberg-Scheidt Young Artist Fellowship, and at Shenandoah Conservatory where she studied commercial vocal pedagogy.
 She has also served on the voice faculties of Trevecca Nazarene University and Centre College, and has taught with Hartt School of Music's Community Division, the largest of its kind, instructing in voice and musical theatre.
 She is a member of NATS, Pi Kappa Lambda, Sigma Alpha Iota, and Phi Eta Sigma.

 Stephanie Rose, MD, MPH, is an internist and clinical researcher in obesity at the University of Kentucky.
 As an undergraduate at the University of Louisville (UofL) she majored in Spanish and Music with an emphasis in voice.
 She participated in several choral ensembles while at UofL including Collegiate Chorale, University Singers, and Collegium Musicum, an early music ensemble, and had roles in several operas.
 While at UofL, she and colleagues formed an early music ensemble called the Renoque Consort where she acted as lead singer and played soprano and alto recorder during performances that included the Kentucky Shakespeare Festival.
 She has sung semi-professionally for years both in solo and ensemble settings including the Kentucky Opera Chorus, Farmington Historical Home in Louisville, and the Back Bay Chorale in Boston, Ma.
 She has performed as section leader and cantor at many churches and weddings, and continues to perform in these roles, as well as to participate in choral opportunities.